qlawmarq/resume/Curriculum vitae_English.md

 #### Development of FieldStream app

 - Software for field operatives and project managers of affiliated companies
-- Development of web application, and mobile native application from scratch
+- Development of web application, and development of mobile native application from scratch
 - Application Technologies of mobile application
   - TypeScript
   - React Native
   - Redux
   - Expo
+- Application Technologies of web application
+  - Python
+  - TypeScript
+  - FastAPI
+  - Angular
+  - TailwindCSS
+  - GCP

+#### Development of an automated car loan application

+- Software for car loan applicants and review companies
+- Development of web application
 - Application Technologies of web application
   - Python
   - TypeScript